brocaar/chirpstack-network-server/docs/content/install/config.md

   #
   # When receiving an uplink (by multiple gateways), the Network Server will
   # prefer the gateways that have at least the configured margin for the uplink
-  # SNR for sending a downlink.
+  # SNR when sending a downlink.
 Margin:
   #   uplink SNR - required SNR for spreading factor
   #
   #  * In case multiple gateways match, the Network Server will select a random
   #    gateway from the match.
-  #  * In case there is no match, the gateway with the best uplink SNR (or
+  #  * In case non of the gateways have the desired margin or the uplink
-  #    RSSI in case of FSK) will be selected.
+  #    modulation was not LoRa, then the gateway with the best SNR (or RSSI
-  gateway_prefer_min_margin=10
+       in case of FSK) will be selected when sending a downlink. gateway_prefer_min_margin=10

   # Downlink TX Power (dBm)